-See Also: How to Answer the One Interview Question Nobody is Prepared for
+See Also: How to Deal With the Hardest Interview Questions

 Use questions like these to fill in the gaps your application has left.
 Overall, while these questions may seem like a bother, they’re actually your chance to say what you didn’t have space for on your resume.
 Use them wisely and use them to stand out from the crowd.
 It may just get you that job!